 So you want to buy the car you are leasing, but the purchase price is too high.
 What can you do?
 Is the price negotiable or set in stone?
+You have the option of going with a lease-end buyout negotiation.

 While the ability to negotiate can vary from company to company, you certainly shouldn’t rule out the option until you’ve dug a little deeper.